Erin D. Michos: Research

 Michos simultaneously conducted studies for the betterment of women's cardiovascular health by examining how sex hormones can influence cardiovascular risk in women.
 In 2018, she and her research team published in the Journal of the American College of Cardiology (JACC) their findings that women after menopause who have higher testosterone levels are at increased risk for cardiovascular events such as heart attacks, strokes, and heart failure, even after taking into account lifestyle factors and other cardiovascular disease risk factors.
 She also completed another study in 2019 where she studied if there was a correlation between changes in coronary artery calcium and levels of sex hormones.
 The study concluded that older women who produced higher levels of testosterone were more likely to develop coronary artery calcium, a marker of atherosclerosis.
 Additionally, her team examined national survey data and found that women with cardiovascular disease were more likely to report that they had poor experiences with their healthcare compared to similar men.
 In this study, women patients were more likely to report they had poor communication with their doctors and that they felt their doctors did not respect or listen to them, compared to men.
 Furthermore, pharmacy data confirmed that women were also sub-optimally treated for their cardiovascular disease and were under-prescribed established preventive medications.

 In July 2019, Michos co-authored a study testing the legitimacy and quality of supplements aimed at improving heart health or lengthening life.
 Using data collected from 277 clinical trials, she concluded that the most effective supplements with possible health benefits only derived from a low-salt diet, omega-3 fatty acid supplements, and possibly folic acid supplements.
 It also found that supplements combining calcium and vitamin D could lead to an increased risk of stroke.
 She also found that women with a history of multiple live births (five or more) were less likely to be in ideal cardiovascular health once they reach middle or older ages.
 In another study, which was published in JAMA Network Open, she found that more than half of women with cardiovascular disease do not meet recommended physical activity goals and that was associated with increased health care expenditure.

-In 2020, Michos helped develop the Kardashian Index as a way to measure the discrepancy between a cardiologists social media profile and publication record.
+In 2020, Michos helped develop the Kardashian Index as a way to measure the discrepancy between a cardiologist's social media profile and publication record.
 She also published a study in the journal Circulation that examined the enrollment of women physicians in cardiology training programs for the past decade and found there has been a stagnation of progress, with only 21% of cardiology fellowship trainees being women which improved very little across the past decade.
 In this paper, she describes opportunities to improve recruitment of women into the field of cardiology through mentorship and sponsorship activities.